keu/docs/tutorials/astro-python-sdk.md

 To get the most out of this tutorial, make sure you have a knowledge of:

 - Basic Python and SQL.
+- Basic knowledge of [Amazon S3](https://aws.amazon.com/s3/getting-started/) and [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started.html).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
+See [Get started with Apache Airflow](get-started-with-airflow.md).

 ## Prerequisites